aaakpinar/NCE/evpn-mh/evpn-mh.md

 + **Split-horizon (Local bias):** A mechanism to avoid looping the BUM traffic received from the CE back to itself by a peer PE.
 Local bias is used for all-active and based on RT4 exchange.
 + **Aliasing:** For remote PEs that are not part of ES to load-balance traffic to the multi-homed CE.
 RT1 (Auto-discovery) is advertised for aliasing.

 EVPN route types 1 and 4 are used to implement the multi-homing procedures.
+More on the EVPN procedures and route-types [here](https://documentation.nokia.com/srlinux/23-3/books/evpn-vxlan/evpn-vxlan-tunnels-layer-2.html?hl=designated%2Cforwarder#evpn-l2-multi-hom-procedures)...

 ## SR Linux Multi-Homing Configurations